A Primer on Uploading and Distributing Videos

 • Facebook.
 Decide if you want to upload to Facebook and get more views, or embed to Facebook from another platform and keep the traffic going to the same place.

-• Emails (to clients, employees, board members, donors—or whomever you’re trying to reach).
+• Emails and e-letters (to clients, employees, board members, donors—or whomever you’re trying to reach).

 Should I host our video on Vimeo or YouTube?